Discover the Oldest Bonsai Tree and Where to See it

 The oldest bonsai in the world is the Ficus retusa linn.
 This bonsai is thought to be over 1,000 years old!

 The Ficus retusa is a type of fig tree.
-It is known to be a fast grower, and it can reach heights of over 33 feet.
+It is known to be a fast grower and can reach heights of over 33 feet.
 Just its leaves alone can grow to be nearly four inches long.
 It’s actually quite uncommon to find this species of tree as a bonsai due to its large size.
 Most bonsai that are labeled as Ficus retusa are actually a species known as Ficus microcarpa.
 However, this is not the case for the oldest bonsai in the world!

 This is because the Ficus retusa linn is what is known as an ògata, or large bonsai.
-It’s around ten feet tall, and almost just as wide.
+It’s around ten feet tall and almost just as wide.

 Where to See the Oldest Bonsai